UGA Bulletin Logo

 Course Description

 What is research to a visual artist?
-This course will cover modern research methods as they pertain to the visual arts.
-Emphasis will be placed on the contemporary application of visual arts research today.
+This course will cover the contemporary application of visual arts research today.
+With a focus on each student's unique studio practice, the aim of the course is to help them articulate their own research trajectory whether that's material, conceptual, or some mix of the two.
 Suitable for upper-level undergraduate and graduate studio art students working in any media.

 Additional Requirements for Graduate Students: